Oliver Lymes' Charity

 - Support for vulnerable and excluded populations

-Local Impact: As evidenced by grants to primary schools, local foodbanks, and community organizations, the charity prioritizes tangible local impact in a high-deprivation area.
+Local Impact: As evidenced by grants to primary schools, local foodbanks, and community organisations, the charity prioritises tangible local impact in a high-deprivation area.

-Organizational Sustainability: The grant to Caring Connections for core funding and organizational wellbeing suggests openness to supporting charity infrastructure, not just programs.
+Organisational Sustainability: The grant to Caring Connections for core funding and organisational wellbeing suggests openness to supporting charity infrastructure, not just programmes.

 Evidence of Need: Operating in areas of high deprivation, the charity appears responsive to demonstrated community needs.